ipld/ipld/data-structures/filecoin/chain.md

 # See Lotus chain/state/LoadStateTree()
 type StateRootLink &Any

-# The type hint here, `BlockHeader`, holds true except for the case of the
+# The type hint here, `BlockHeader`, holds true **except** for the case of the
-# Genesis block, which is a different format entirely.
+# final Genesis block, which is a different format entirely.
+Note there is a
+# `BlockHeader` "genesis" but its `Parents` is a single CID pointing to the
+# original genesis block which is described by the `Genesis` type.
 type TipSetKey [&BlockHeader]

 type BlockHeader struct {